ccleberg/cmc.pub/content/blog/2023-06-30-self-hosting-voyager.md

 ## Build the Image

 With this repository, you can build the image yourself without any further configuration.
-When complete, it\'ll give you the image ID for you to run.
+When complete, it'll give you the image ID for you to run.

 ```sh
 sudo docker build .
 # Successfully built 5f00723cb5be
 ```

 With the image ID above, you can run the container and pass the requested port `5314` through or use a custom port, if you wish.

 You can also set the `CUSTOM_LEMMY_SERVERS` environment variable if you want to add to the default suggested login servers.
 This must be set with a comma separated list of suggested servers.
 The first instance in the list will be the default view for logged-out users.

 I will be using a `docker-compose.yml` file to run this container, instead of a `docker run` command.

 ```sh
 nano docker-compose.yml